mcnulty/udi/PROTOCOL.md

 _Inputs_

-1. The virtual memory address to read from as an unsigned integer
+- `addr`: The virtual memory address to read from as an unsigned integer
-2. The length of bytes to read as an unsigned integer
+- `len`: The length of bytes to read as an unsigned integer

 _Outputs_

-1. The data read as a byte string.
+- `data`: The data read as a byte string.

 **write memory**